Effendi, effendi, Camel kick Churchill. Churchill kick camel. Him very good camel now, effendi!

 with a Red Right Hand

 causes everything around him to wither and die

 Then there's people who, regardless of their morality or niceness, simply have Animals Hate Him.
 Always, without fail.
 Offering a dove crumbs gets him dive bombed.
 Petting a cat will result in getting inch deep claws dug into his leg, and don't even ask

-what happens when they visit the woods or a zoo.
+what happens when this character is stupid enough to visit the woods or a zoo.